How to choose the right EV tariff for you

 Understanding the standing charge vs unit rate balance

 While the off-peak unit rate is the headline number, the daily standing charge is equally critical to your total savings.
 The total cost of a tariff is a balance: an extremely low off-peak unit rate is often paired with a high daily standing charge, sometimes over £0.50/day.
 If you drive less and don't charge frequently, this high standing charge can easily erode all the savings you make from the cheap energy.
-The most cost-effective EV tariff for any UK homeowner is one that perfectly balances a competitive off-peak rate with a reasonable standing charge, making the total annual cost lower than a standard variable tariff.
-At Fuse Energy, our EV tariffs have some of the lowest peak rates on the market so you aren't hit with excessively high off-peak rates.
+The most cost-effective tariff for any UK homeowner is one that perfectly balances a competitive off-peak rate with a reasonable standing charge, making the total annual cost lower than a single-rate tariff.
+Fuse Energy doesn't offer a dedicated EV tariff, but our dual-rate variable tariff keeps peak rates competitive too, so you aren't hit with excessively high day rates.

 Why a smart meter is essential for EV owners

 Modern EV tariffs, particularly those with automated scheduling capabilities, are largely dependent on having a connected smart meter.
 This technology tracks your electricity usage in half-hourly increments and accurately applies the different unit rates, peak and off-peak, to your bill.
 Without a connected smart meter, energy suppliers cannot verify when you are charging your car and cannot apply the discounted rates.
 If you don't have one, ask your current supplier to arrange a free installation immediately to unlock your full saving potential.
-With Fuse Energy, we install the latest SMETS2 smart meters to make EV tariffs accessible to you.
+With Fuse Energy, we install the latest SMETS2 meters — a dual-rate compatible meter is all you need to access our dual-rate variable tariff.

 Choosing the right EV tariff